+- A. Shoot the duck

-- A. Spirals, in varied positions or an Attitude
+- B. Spirals in varied positions

-- B. Crouch, in varied positions ie; one leg extended to the side, back or front, on or off the ice
+- C. Crouch with one leg extended to the side, back or front, on or off the ice

-- C. Spread eagle
+- D. Spread eagle

-- D. Ina Bauer
+- E. Ina Bauer

-- E. Hydroblade movements
+- F. Hydroblade movements

+- G. Pivot

-Note: Starting with the 2023 season, a simple lunge will no longer be recognized as an Edge Element and may be used as choreography throughout the Solo Series.
+Note: Starting with the 2023 season, a simple lunge or attitude will no longer be recognized as an Edge Element and may be used as choreography throughout the Solo Series.